ariesiitr/AR-app-for-education/README.md

 - Open the project and scan the image.
 - 3d models will pop up.
 - For running the app in mobile, switch on the developer setting.
+- Our app runs on higher version of Android.

 Branches
 --------